Say These 9 Words, and We’ll Tell You Where You Grew Up

 What we haul freight in

 The terms “semi” and “semitruck” have taken a hold in most of the United States.
-This is the most-used noun in the English language.
+See if you know these words from the thesaurus that will impress English majors.

 What we drink from in public places